6 Steps to Boosting Referrals by Reaching Out Directly

 You really have to decide which way you plan on asking.
 So pick and choose your battles wisely.
 You might find that using a variety of methods works best, as not everyone responds to the same stimulation.

-Let’s cover the 6 steps of asking for a referral.
+Let’s cover the 6 steps of how to get more referrals.

 1. Decide Who to Invite